jakearchibald/simple-serviceworker-tutorial/README.md

 ![serviceworker-internals](doc-imgs/internals.png)

-**Not seeing the new worker?** It could be that your server send the original JS with a far-future `max-age` or similar caching header.
+**Not seeing the new worker?** It could be that your server sent the original worker with a far-future `max-age` or similar caching header.
 Instead, use the node server mentioned in exercise 1 instead.

 Follow the instructions in the page's console to get the new version working.